Josiah96Zhang/Lemane/README.md

 **Examples**

-Suppose the number of nodes in [graphname] is more than 10k.
+Suppose the number of nodes in [graphname] is more than 10k, and [graphname] is undirected.

 Suppose we use Possion distribution with t = 1 as initialized distribution, set learning rate = 0.001, beta = 1, and gamma = 0.01 for link prediction, first split the data, then train alphas on the training graph: